MicrosoftDocs/dynamics-365-fraud-protection/content/monitoring-dashboards.md

 In a multi-hierarchy environment, where a parent environment has child environments, the near real-time monitors aggregate transactions and observation events for both the parent environment and all its children environments.

 The time-series metrics can be viewed in different timescales:
-- **Last 1 hour** - shows transactions or observation events based on their receive time per minute for the last 1 hour.
+- **Last 1 hour** - Shows transactions or observation events based on their receive time per minute for the last 1 hour.
-- **Last 48 hours** - shows transactions or status events based on their receive time per 15 minutes for the last 48 hours.
+- **Last 48 hours** - Shows transactions or status events based on their receive time per 15 minutes for the last 48 hours.
-- **Last 8 days**: shows transactions or status events based on their receive time per hour for the last 8 days.
+- **Last 8 days** - Shows transactions or status events based on their receive time per hour for the last 8 days.

 ## Transaction monitor
 The monitor shows volume and distribution metrics of assessment events such as Account Creation, Account Login, Purchase, and other assessment requests.
 On a selected timescale: